wbirkmaier/p3/README.md

 + No Login is required.

 ### Plugins and Outside Code used Credits:
-+ Used Bootstrap v3.2.0 from <https://packagist.org/packages/twbs/bootstrap> which is based off of <http://getbootstrap.com/> .
++ Used Bootstrap v3.2.0 from <http://getbootstrap.com/> via <https://github.com/twbs/bootstrap/releases/download/v3.2.0/bootstrap-3.2.0-dist.zip>